MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/writing-a-bug-check-callback-routine.md

 Each block of data to be written to the crash dump file is tagged with the value of the <b>Guid</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551879">KBUGCHECK_SECONDARY_DUMP_DATA</a>.
 The GUID used must be unique to the driver.
 To display the secondary dump data corresponding to this GUID, you can use the <b>.enumtag</b> command or the <b>IDebugDataSpaces3::ReadTagged</b> method in a debugger extension.
 For information about debuggers and debugger extensions, see <a href="https://msdn.microsoft.com/938ef180-84de-442f-9b6c-1138c2fc8d5a">Windows Debugging</a>.

 A driver can write multiple blocks with the same GUID to the crash dump file, but this is very poor practice, because only the first block will be accessible to the debugger.
-Drivers that register multiple <i>BugCheckSecondaryDumpDataCallback</i> routines should allocate a unique GUID for each callback.
+Drivers that register multiple <i>KbCallbackSecondaryDumpData</i> routines should allocate a unique GUID for each callback.

-Use <a href="https://msdn.microsoft.com/library/windows/hardware/ff553110">KeRegisterBugCheckReasonCallback</a> to register a <i>BugCheckSecondaryDumpDataCallback</i> routine.
+Use <a href="https://msdn.microsoft.com/library/windows/hardware/ff553110">KeRegisterBugCheckReasonCallback</a> to register a <i>KbCallbackSecondaryDumpData</i> routine.
 A driver can subsequently remove the callback routine by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552003">KeDeregisterBugCheckReasonCallback</a> routine.
 If the driver can be unloaded, then it must remove any registered callback routines in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff564886">Unload</a> routine.

-A <i>BugCheckSecondaryDumpDataCallback</i> is very restricted in the actions it can take.
+A <i>KbCallbackSecondaryDumpData</i> routine is very restricted in the actions it can take.
 For more information, see "Bug Check Callback Routine Restrictions" in this topic.

 #### Callback Routine Examples